stevenxngo/yt2spot/README.md

 - Move processed files to a specified output directory.
 - Batch download support via a text file of URLs.
 - Download multiple URLs directly from the command line.
+- Download all tracks from a YouTube or SoundCloud playlist.

 ## Requirements
 - Python 3.10+